Sharon-iguazio/mlrun/README.md

     my_job(context, p1, p2)
 ```

-This code sample can be invoked with the following code:
+The example **training.py** application can be invoked as a local task, as demonstrated in the following code from the MLRun [**mlrun_basics.ipynb**](examples/mlrun_basics.ipynb) example notebook:
 ```python
 run = run_local(task, command='training.py')
 ```
-Alternatively, it can be invoked by using the `mlrun` CLI; edit the parameters and the S3 path in the input data, as needed command, and ensure that there's a **secrets.txt** file with the required S3 download credentials:
+Alternatively, you can invoke the application by using the `mlrun` CLI; edit the parameters, inputs, and/or secret information, as needed:
 ```sh
 mlrun run --name train -p p2=5 -i infile.txt=s3://my-bucket/infile.txt -s file=secrets.txt training.py
 ```